stevemcghee/stevemcghee.dev/content/videos/observability-fundamentals.md

 A lightning talk on the fundamentals of observability and open standards.

-{{< youtube "OdLnC8sjPCI" >}}
+{{< youtube "observability-fundamentals-open-standards" >}}

 ## Abstract

-This lightning talk covers the essential concepts of observability and the importance of open standards in building observable systems.
-We discuss practical approaches to implementing observability and how open standards can help create more maintainable and interoperable systems.
+In this lightning talk, Steve McGhee covers the essential concepts of observability and the importance of open standards in building observable systems.

 ## Resources